Saivenkat8/Internship-Project/README.md

 ### During this period I had experienced the hands on working of a Data Scientist Professional and worked under the supervision of project mentor & developed the project entitled “Analysis of Fitness Data”.

-### In this Internship I have analyzed given Fitness data that recorded daily for 3 months and I have drawn results from given data and visualized it with graphs with the help of libraries like matplotlib, pandas etc.
+### In this Internship I have analyzed given Fitness data that has recorded nearly for seven years with the help of Runkeeper app and then I have performed the tasks mentioned in the notebooks with the help of libraries like Pandas, Matlplotlib etc.